grpc/proposal/L104-cpp-opencensus-plugin-public-apis.md

 ## Abstract

-Move the gRPC C++ OpenCensus plugin APIs that were designed as public API to include/grpcpp/opencensus.h from src/cpp/ext/cpp/filter/census.
+Move the gRPC C++ OpenCensus plugin APIs that were designed as public API to [`include/grpcpp/opencensus.h`](https://github.com/grpc/grpc/blob/v1.50.x/include/grpcpp/opencensus.h) from [`src/cpp/ext/cpp/filter/census`](https://github.com/grpc/grpc/tree/v1.50.x/src/cpp/ext/filters/census).

 ## Background

 The gRPC C++ OpenCensus filter was proposed in [L29-cpp-opencensus-filter](L29-cpp-opencensus-filter.md) and added two public APIs for registering the OpenCensus plugin and registering the default views.
-It seems that it was intended for users to be able to create their own views or some of the additional views provided in `src/cpp/ext/cpp/filter/census/grpc_plugin.h`, but those APIs were not moved to `include/grpcpp/opencensus.h`.
-This is also the case for the class `grpc::CensusContext` currently available in `src/cpp/ext/cpp/filter/census/context.h` which users should be able to use in conjunction with the `set_cencus_context` API on `grpc::ClientContext`.
+It seems that it was intended for users to be able to create their own views or some of the additional views provided in [`src/cpp/ext/cpp/filter/census/grpc_plugin.h`](https://github.com/grpc/grpc/blob/v1.50.x/src/cpp/ext/filters/census/grpc_plugin.h), but those APIs were not moved to `include/grpcpp/opencensus.h`.
+This is also the case for the class `grpc::CensusContext` currently available in [`src/cpp/ext/cpp/filter/census/context.h`](https://github.com/grpc/grpc/blob/v1.50.x/src/cpp/ext/filters/census/context.h) which users should be able to use in conjunction with the [`set_cencus_context`](https://github.com/grpc/grpc/blob/91091e3668144de9c6aa392f496bb7639f7025a7/include/grpcpp/impl/codegen/client_context.h#L375) API on `grpc::ClientContext`.

 ### Related Proposals: